DocumentingPoland/DocuPoland/README.md

 to keep track of them all therefore it is difficult to recognise the scale of governmental overreach.

-This repository is the beginning of a "mapping project" web-app.
+This repository is the beginning of a "mapping project" (online web-application).

-Once completed, citizens and everyone affected (and witnesses) by the governmental overreach will be able to submit (via online web-app) information about those cases by providing relevant details/description of the incidents, dates, location of incident/s, supporting materials, video, images, and whenever there was a court ruling afterwards.
+Once completed, citizens, witnesses and anyone affected by the governmental overreach will be able to submit information about those incidents by providing relevant details/descriptions of the incidents, dates, location/s, supporting materials, video, images, and whenever there was a court ruling afterwards.

 This data will then be verified by independent journalists